 We encourage you to bring your bike to campus.
 There are more than 1,100 bike parking spaces located across campus, and free secure bike parking rooms for residents of Amos Hall, Bouquet Gardens, Brackenridge Hall, Bruce Hall, Holland Hall, Litchfield Towers, McCormick Hall, and Nordenberg Hall.
 Visit the Bike Pitt website for more information about biking on campus and how to register your bike.
 Always lock your bike with a quality u-lock to secure the frame and front wheel.
 State law requires a front and rear reflector – step up your safety game with a blinking rear light which makes you more visible to car drivers both at night and day.

-All Pitt students can use Healthy Ride, Pittsburgh’s popular bike share program, for free.
-There are 19 Healthy Ride stations in Oakland and hundreds of bikable destinations to bike to.
+All Pitt students can use POGOH, Pittsburgh’s popular bike share program, for free.
+There are POGOH stations in Oakland and hundreds of bikable destinations to bike to.
 Be sure to bring a bike helmet to ride safely.

 Reusable Mug, Water Bottle, Utensils, and Shopping Bags